vectrix-ai/v-router/README.md

 # Method 1: Send image by file path (automatic conversion)
 response = await client.messages.create(
     messages=[
-        {
-            "role": "user",
-            "content": "/path/to/image.jpg"  # Automatically converted to base64
+        HumanMessage(content="/path/to/image.jpg"),  # Automatically converted to base64
-        },
-        {
-            "role": "user",
-            "content": "What do you see in this image?"
+        HumanMessage(content="What do you see in this image?")
-        }
     ]
 )